robustml-eurecom/multi-organ-qc/README.md

 ## Steps

 ### 1. Load your data
 Upload medical images in .nii format for your organ study.

-_Suggestion_: skeleton should be the following
+By default, it's intended the user

     📦data
     ┣ 📂organ1
     ┃ ┗ 📂segmentations
+    ┃ ┗ 📂measures
     ┗ 📂organ2
     ┃ ┗ 📂segmentations
+    ┃ ┗ 📂measures
     ┗ 📂...

-Pay attention in letting each organ folder including a sub-folder named "segmentations": this allows the package to navigate properly between the generated masks, and do not creating misunderstandings.
+Pay attention in letting each organ folder including the two folders, as displayed: this allows the package to navigate properly between the generated masks, and do not creating misunderstandings.

 _06-09-2023 Update: tested on Liver and Brain segmentations._